laurensgalarza/FaceOff/README.md

 ## Future Implementation Considerations

 - Include a wider range of facial variations beyond makeup, such as lighting, expression, angle, ethnicity, etc.
- Integrate data featuring exaggerated makeup and gender-nonconforming identities to challenge the model’s assumptions and expand its training scope.
+- Integrate data featuring exaggerated makeup and gender-nonconforming people to challenge the model’s assumptions and expand its training scope.
 - Consider further edge cases where face shape may be altered by heavy cosmetics or accessories.